edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 export MARBLERUN=localhost:4433
 ```

-Verify the quote and get the coordinator's root certificate
+Verify the quote and get the Coordinator's root certificate

 ```bash
 marblerun certificate root $MARBLERUN -o marblerun.crt --insecure
 ```

-The CLI will obtain the coordinator's remote attestation quote and verify it against the configuration on our [release page](github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json).
+The CLI will obtain the Coordinator's remote attestation quote and verify it against the configuration on our [release page](github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json).
-The SGX quote proves the integrity of the coordinator pod.
+The SGX quote proves the integrity of the Coordinator pod.
 Since we are not using SGX hardware in this case (`--simulation`), the quote verification is omitted by marblerun.
 The CLI returns a certificate and stores it as `marblerun.crt` in your current directory.
 The certificate is bound to the quote and can be used for future verification.